mkhululincube/javascript-project-development-steps/README.md

 Using version control software helps you keep track of changes — and keep every team member working off the latest version

-For version control you can use git, svn, mercurial or subversion depending on your preference and project spec however Git is widely used.
+For version control you can use git, svn, mercurial or subversion depending on your preference and project spec however Git is widely used, hence we will use [Git](https://git-scm.com/).

 #### Docker

+Use of Containers

 > To mantain same environment between your team members

 > Version control system for your entire app's operating system

+#### CI/CD Continous Integration and Development

+CI/CD refers to the set of operating principles, and collection of practices that enable application development teams to deliver code changes more frequently and reliably.
+The CI/CD is also known as the CI/CD pipeline.

+For CI/CD you can use Jenkins, Netlify, Circle CI or Travis CI depending on project spec and tools that you are using.

+In our case we will use [Netlify] (https://www.netlify.com/)